vtsitlak/books-app/README.md

     git clone https://github.com/vtsitlak/notes-app.git

-This repository is made of several separate npm modules, that are installable separately.
-For example, to run the au-input module, we can do the following:
+Install the modules as usual using npm:

     cd notes-app
-    npm install

-Its also possible to install the modules as usual using npm:

     npm install

 This should take a couple of minutes.
 If there are issues, please post the complete error message in the Questions section of the course.